Zoom Phone Review: The Best Value VoIP in 2026?

 zoom phone on mobile

-This simple display is reflected on the Zoom mobile app, which looks very similar and acts in an identical manner.
+The simple display is reflected on the Zoom mobile app, which looks very similar and acts in an identical manner.
 Source: Zoom

 Compared with providers like Nextiva and Ooma, Zoom Phone offers far more flexible and capable call handling.
 And unlike Google Voice or Vonage Mobile, it avoids the stripped-back feature sets that can hinder growing businesses.
-Overall, Zoom’s call management suite is robust, cleanly presented, and scalable, though contact centres or coaching-intensive teams may prefer platforms with deeper training tools built in.

-Besides voice and calling, Zoom Phone delivers a solid multichannel communication offering, with standout performance also found across video, chat, and SMS.
+Besides voice and calling, Zoom Phone delivers a solid multichannel communication offering, with standout performance also found across video, chat and SMS.

 What sets Zoom apart from many VoIP providers is its deep native integration with Zoom Meetings and Zoom Team Chat, making it especially attractive to businesses already using Zoom for collaboration.
 All channels are available to use and switch between in the Zoom Workspace (formerly known as Zoom One) application, creating a unified environment.

 In testing, participants praised how intuitive it was to move between different communication modes.
-The interface design was consistently described as both “calming” and “professional,” and users particularly valued the contextual tools available within video meetings, such as embedded note-taking templates for one-on-ones or brainstorms.
+The interface design was consistently described as both “calming” and “professional”, and users particularly valued the contextual tools available within video meetings, such as embedded note-taking templates for one-on-ones or brainstorms.

 zoom notes during a meeting voip in zoom phone